Excerpt from the government of Ontario’s ‘Newsroom’

 In addition to the fine, the court imposed a 25-per-cent victim fine surcharge as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.

-Mondelez Canada Inc., was found guilty of a violation of the Ontario ‘Industrial’ regulation 851/90 which states,
+Mondelez Canada Inc., was found guilty of a contravention of the Ontario ‘Industrial’ regulation 851/90, section 75, subsection (a) which states,

 “A part of a machine, transmission machinery, device or thing shall be cleaned, oiled, adjusted, repaired or have maintenance work performed on it only when,